Book Your Free Owner Consultation

 Key Takeaways

-• Review your lease agreements and disclosure practices to ensure they fully comply with the Virginia Residential Landlord and Tenant Act before accepting rent or allowing a tenant to move in.
+• Review your written lease agreements and disclosure practices to ensure they fully comply with the Virginia Residential Landlord and Tenant Act before accepting rental payments or allowing a tenant to move in.

-• Virginia law clearly defines tenant and landlord rights, including repair timelines, eviction procedures, privacy protections, and fair housing requirements.
+• Virginia landlord tenant law clearly defines tenant and landlord rights, including repair timelines, eviction procedures, privacy protections, handling of security deposits, and fair housing requirements.

 • While Virginia allows flexibility with rent increases and late fees, landlords must strictly follow security deposit limits, notice requirements, and refund deadlines to remain compliant.

 Successful landlording in Virginia begins with understanding the state’s Residential Landlord and Tenant Act.
-After all, the act highlights the specifics of each party’s rights and responsibilities in a lease.
-It also details important laws that landlords should follow.
+After all, the act highlights the specifics of the rights and responsibilities for both the landlord and tenants in a written rental agreement.
+It also details important Virginia laws that landlords should follow.

 When drafting a rental agreement, you should also ensure it aligns with the VA landlord-tenant law.

-Here is a guide by Richey Property Management on the basics of the Virginia landlord-tenant law.
+Here is a guide by Richey Property Management on the basics of Virginia landlord-tenant law for property owners.
 This should help you stay legally compliant and minimize potential conflicts or misunderstandings with the resident.

 Required Landlord Disclosures in Virginia